 They are said to be as effective in the night as they are in the day and will run 24 hours a day.

-Mobile laser camera vans or ‘Safety Partnership camera vans’ normally incorporate a laser gun or laser camera device within them or a laser based device mounted on a tripod outside of the them.
-Laser vans and laser guns can be operated from many different locations and moved easily from site to site.
+Mobile camera vans or ‘Safety Partnership camera vans’ can be operated from many different locations and moved easily from place to place, as and when needed.

-The most effective way to detect a laser van or gun is by using a detector such as Aguri Skyway or Fusion.
 However there are many sites where these types of speed traps are regularly and consistently used and these locations are stored in the Speedshield database as ‘Mobile speed trap locations’ or ‘High Risk zones’.
 These locations can be detected by any Aguri system that incorporates GPS.
-Laser camera vans can be used to target your vehicle from the front or the rear.
+Police camera vans can be used to target your vehicle from the front or the rear.

 Mobile laser guns are the most difficult speed traps to detect.
 They can be hand-held or mounted on a tripod and can be easily moved from one location to another.
-Police laser guns emit only a very narrow beam, so only a highly sensitive laser detector such as Aguri Skyway can detect them reliably.
+Police laser guns emit only a very narrow beam, so only a highly sensitive laser detector such as Aguri Skyway has a chance of detecting them.

-We do find however, that even though laser guns be used pretty much anyway, they are generally used at a number of ‘favourite’ spots.
-These ‘favourite’ locations are stored in the Speedshield database as ‘Mobile speed trap locations’, so even if Skyway is the only device with the genuine ability to detect a laser gun, all our GPS based systems can provide alerts to our database of ‘Mobile speed trap locations.
+We do find however, that even though laser guns be used pretty much anywhere, they are generally used at a number of ‘favourite’ spots.
+These ‘favourite’ locations are stored in the Speedshield database as ‘Mobile speed trap locations’, so even if Skyway is the only device with the genuine ability to detect a laser gun, all our GPS based systems such as the Aguri DX1000 can provide alerts to our database of ‘Mobile speed trap locations.
 Police laser guns can be used to target your vehicle from the front or the rear.

 The Truvelo speed cameras may look similar to the a Gatso speed camera but actually operate in a very different way.
 Truvelo doesn’t use radar or laser to determine your vehicle’s speed, instead your speed is calculated by measuring the time it takes your vehicle to travel between two sets of piezo strips buried in the road surface.